 Our results are in line with a recent analysis of the Danish crisis measures that allow for both furloughing and fixed costs compensation scheme.
-In practice, the Danish furloughing scheme is a combination of the Norwegian and United States approaches: compensating the employer for wage costs of keeping the employee on the payroll, but disallowing employees from working.
-Bennedsen et al. (2020) combine a representative survey of more than 10,000 Danish firms during the COVID-19 with 2016 firm-level administrative data, documenting great heterogeneity across sectors in the impact of the crisis.
-They find that the firms' self-reported take-up of the furloughing scheme was the most important correlate of retaining labor.
+In practice, the Danish furloughing scheme is a combination of the Norwegian and US approaches: compensating the employer for wage costs of keeping the employee on the payroll, but disallowing employees from working.
+Bennedsen et al. (2020) combine a representative survey of more than 10,000 Danish firms during the Covid-19 with 2016 firm-level administrative data, documenting great heterogeneity across sectors in the impact of the crisis.
+They find that the firms self-reported take-up of the furloughing scheme was the most important correlate of retaining labor.

-In this work we do not focus on behavioral or incentive effects and we do not study employment impacts.
-In a recent analysis, Markussen, Natvik, and Wulfsberg (2020) utilize the real-time compensation application data, in addition to real-time sector-wise unemployment rates and sector-wise turnover and wage data calculated from 2017 administrative corporate income tax data, to analyze the employment incentives inherent in the current Norwegian cash compensation scheme for businesses.
+In this work we don't focus on behavioral or incentive effects and we do not study employment impacts.
+In a recent analysis, Markussen et al. (2020) utilize the real-time compensation application data, in addition to real-time sector-wise unemployment rates and sector-wise turnover and wage data calculated from 2017 administrative corporate income tax data, to analyze the employment incentives inherent in the current Norwegian cash compensation scheme for businesses.
 They find that the compensation scheme provides disincentive for maintaining or rehiring the employees and that this can be counteracted by including wage costs in the base for calculating the cash compensation scheme.
-Employers' incentives under the Norwegian and United States policies are not identical - one is an unemployment scheme, the other one is wage support.
+Employers' incentives under the Norwegian and US policies are not identical - one is an unemployment scheme, the other one is wage support.
 Norwegian employers can choose to lay off workers temporarily and at a fractional scale, but in principle should pay for work that is actually performed.
-In contrast, in the United States, the criterion is employment but not necessarily work, so that the scheme can both substitute for unemployment and for wages for work performed (even if it is not as productive as usual).
+In contrast, in the US, the criterion is employment but not necessarily work, so that the scheme can both substitute for unemployment and for wages for work performed (even if it is not as productive as usual).
 These differences are undoubtedly important and are worth further studying in future work.

 The paper is organized as follows.
-In Section II, we discuss the relevant aspect of institutional setting: the lockdown and policies implemented in Norway and the Paycheck Protection Act in the United States.
-In Section III we describe our data sources.
-Section IV contains the description of the simulation strategy and Section V presents our results, before concluding.
+In Section 2, we discuss the relevant aspect of institutional setting: the lock down and policies implemented in Norway and the Paycheck Protection Act in the U.S. In Section 3 we describe our data sources.
+Section 4 contains the description of the simulation strategy and Section 5 presents our results, before concluding.